atulvarshneya/quantum-computing/blogs/README.md

 </div>

 ## Blog Posts
+* Early Quantum Algorithms, *To be posted soon.
+Stay tuned.*<br>
+I am starting a series of blog posts on early quantum algorithms which bring to fore several key concepts behind designing quantum algorithms.
+These early algorithms demonstrated that for certain problems quantum computing speedups are beyond what can be achieved by classical computers.
+As always, my posts will be accompanied by tutorial style  code which you can run on your own computers.
+The series will comprise of the following posts -
+  * Deutsch–Jozsa (first algorithm that hinted towards exponential speedup)
+  * Bernstein–Vazirani (spotlight on phase kick-back)
+  * Simon’s Algorithm (true exponential speedup)
+  * Shor’s Algorithm, multi-part post (a highly impactful exponential speedup)

 * QAOA Step by Step<br>
 This is a short series of posts that explains Quantum Approximate Optimization Algorithm (QAOA) from a practitioner's perspective.
 The posts focus on guiding the reader to implement this algorithm